 The knight is now ready to get to d4 and white’s position is becoming worse move by move.

-It is also important to note that white is still not in time to bring his rooks to the a-file, which will allow black to invade his position using this open file.
+It is also important to note that white is still not in time to bring his rooks to the a-file.
+That fact will allow black to invade his position using this open file.

 See how the German Grandmaster converted his advantage: